Orange-OpenSource/a11y-guidelines/src/en/assistive-technologies.md

 ---
 title: "Assistive technologies"
-abstract: "People with disabilities can use assistive technologies to access the web whatever the device"
+abstract: "Examples of assistive technologies to access the digital world whatever the device"
 ---

 # Assistive technologies